 Possible CareersGraduates are in demand as administrators, educators, psychotherapists, consultants, medical family therapists, alcohol and drug specialists, case managers, family and clinical mediators, clinic directors in working environments (in both for- and non-profit agencies), hospitals, colleges and universities, family court, group homes, private practice, and professional organizations.

 Qualified graduates of the School of Behavioral Health are given priority interviewing for behavioral health positions with Loma Linda University Health.

 |Quarter||Application Open||Priority Deadline||Final Deadline|

-Online students are admitted in Fall only.
+Students are admitted in Autumn and Winter quarters in the campus-based program and in Autumn quarter in the online program.
 Applicants must have a bachelor's degree in any field from a regionally accredited institution.
+GREs are not required.
 Additional admission requirements include:

 - Minimum grade-point average 3.0 (on a 4.0 scale) in bachelor's course work for at least the final 45 units prior to graduation

 - Applicants must provide evidence of academic competence, professional comportment, and mature judgment.

 - Individuals whose undergraduate degree is still in progress may be accepted pending satisfactory completion prior to beginning the master’s degree program.

 - Applicants with an undergraduate degree offered in a language other than English must provide TOEFL scores in accordance with university policy.

 - A background check (required before matriculation to the program) Official transcripts on file